Charles Webster Leadbeater: How Theosophy Came to Me

 "You ask me — 'what rules I must observe during this time of probation, and how soon I might venture to hope that it could begin'.
 I answer: you have the making of your own future, in your own hands as shown above, and every day you may be weaving its woof.
 If I were to demand that you should do one thing or the other, instead of simply advising, I would be responsible for every effect that might flow from the step and you acquire but a secondary merit.
 Think, and you will see that this is true.
 So cast the lot yourself into the lap of Justice, never fearing but that its response will be absolutely true.

 Chelaship is an educational as well as probationary stage and the chela alone can determine whether it shall end in adeptship or failure.
 Chelas from a mistaken idea of our system too often watch and wait for orders, wasting precious time which should be taken up with personal effort.
 Our cause needs missionaries, devotees, agents, even martyrs perhaps.
 But it cannot demand of any man to make himself either.
 So now choose and grasp your own destiny, and may our Lord's the Tathâgata's memory aid you to decide for the best."

-After reading the letter, Leadbeater hurried back to London, not doubting his decision to devote his life to the service for the Masters.
+After reading the letter, Leadbeater hurried back to London, not doubting his decision to devote his life to service for the Masters.
 He hoped to send his answer with the help of Blavatsky.
 At first she refused to read the letter of the mahatma, saying that such cases are purely private, but as a result of Leadbeater's insistence, she finally read and asked him what answer he had decided to give.
-He said he wanted to quit his priesthood career and go to India, fully dedicating himself to a serving the Masters.
-Blavatsky assured him that, because of her constant connection with the mahatma, he already knows about Leadbeater's decision, and will give his answer in the near time.
-She warned that he need to stay close to her until he get an answer.
+He said he wanted to quit his priesthood career and go to India, fully dedicating himself to serving the Masters.
+Blavatsky assured him that, because of her constant connection with the mahatma, he already knew about Leadbeater's decision, and would give his answer in the near future.
+She warned that he needed to stay close to her until he got an answer.
 (Note: Leadbeater passed the mahatma's letter to Blavatsky in London and asked her to read it, that she did unwillingly, since she believed so it was a confidential correspondence.
-He "then accompanied her to the home of the Cooper-Oakleys where, 'after midnight' (i.e., early November 2, 1884) a reply materialized on Blavatky's upturned hand while Leadbeater was watching.")
+He "then accompanied her to the home of the Cooper-Oakleys where, 'after midnight' (i.e., early November 2, 1884) a reply materialized on Blavatsky's upturned hand while Leadbeater was watching.")
 The author tells: